Property Masters Guild

-The Property Masters Guild (PMG) is a 501(c)(6) non-profit organization of professional property masters working in film, television, commercials, and theatrical productions.
+The Property Masters Guild (PMG) is a 501(c)(3) non-profit organization of professional property masters working in film, television, commercials, and theatrical productions.
 The PMG was founded in November 2021 by property masters Gregg Bilson, Chris Call, Joshua Meltzer, and Hope Parrish.
 Meltzer was the first president of the guild, which started with 78 founding members.
 It sought to raise awareness of the role of property managers and ensure its members maintained high quality standards to inspire future workers.

 The guild was one of many founded in the early 2020s amidst the impact of the COVID-19 pandemic on film and television, as well as the Rust shooting incident, which did not directly influence the guild's creation but, according to the organizers, reinforced its necessity.
 The founders conceived the idea for the guild in 2017 and met with property masters several times over the following years to organize the group.
 It had over 200 members by December 2023.
+The guild consulted with the Academy of Television Arts & Sciences to create a property masters subgroup within the Academy's Directors Peer Group in 2026.